Skip to main content

 Trigger warning: This article contains descriptions of sexual violence that may be disturbing to some.
 Reader discretion is advised.

-But, despite efforts to curb sexual violence, there remains a high prevalence of sexual assault on college campuses, sexual harassment in work settings, and sex trafficking around the world.Gervais, S. J., & Eagan, S. (2017).
+Despite efforts to curb it, sexual violence remains prevalent on college campuses, in workplaces, and worldwide through sex trafficking.Gervais, S. J., & Eagan, S. (2017).
 Sexual objectification: The common thread connecting myriad forms of sexual violence against women.
 The American journal of orthopsychiatry, 87(3), 226–232. https://doi.org/10.1037/ort0000257Copy

-On the surface, these different forms of sexual violence may not appear to be connected to each other.
-But, in truth, experts are increasingly recognizing that they may all stem from one common source—sexual objectification.
-Sexual objectification occurs when people perceive others as sex objects, rather than complex human beings deserving of dignity and respect.
+At first glance, people may not see how these different forms of sexual violence connect to each other.
+But, in fact, experts are increasingly recognizing that they may all stem from one common source—sexual objectification.
+Sexual objectification occurs when people perceive others as sex objects rather than complex human beings deserving of dignity and respect.
 In fact, in a review of research on sexual violence, two leading experts called sexual objectification the “common thread” that connects different forms of sexual violence.Gervais, S. J., & Eagan, S. (2017).
 Sexual objectification: The common thread connecting myriad forms of sexual violence against women.
 The American journal of orthopsychiatry, 87(3), 226–232. https://doi.org/10.1037/ort0000257Copy

 Related: How Porn Can Promote Sexual Violence

 Each one of us can play a part in creating a healthier culture that rejects the normalization of sexual violence.
-And that starts not only with putting an end to sexually inappropriate and harmful behaviors, but also putting an end to attitudes that support objectification or dehumanization.
+And that starts not only with putting an end to sexually inappropriate and harmful behaviors.
+It also involves ending attitudes that support objectification or dehumanization.

 Research on sexual objectification

-Not long ago, Princeton and Stanford psychologists performed a study showing a group of men two sets of pictures, some of fully-clothed women and others of women who had been sexualized and were barely clothed.
-The psychologists monitored their medial prefrontal cortex (mPFC), which is the part of the brain involved in recognizing human faces and distinguishing one person from another.
-For the most part, the mPFC part of the brain was activated with each picture.
-However, when the subjects of the study were shown the pictures of sexualized women, this part of the brain was not activated.
-Basically, the automatic reaction in their brains suggested that they didn’t perceive the sexualized women as fully human, rather they saw them as objects, focusing on their bodies and body parts.
-The researchers concluded, “sexualized women were perceived as having the least control over their own lives” and “this suggests that sexualized women are more closely associated with being the objects, not the agents, of action as compared to clothed women.”Cikara, M., Eberhardt, J. L., & Fiske, S. T. (2011).
+Not long ago, Princeton and Stanford psychologists performed a study.
+They showed a group of men two sets of pictures.
+One set showed fully clothed women, while the other set showed sexualized women who wore barely any clothes.
+The psychologists monitored their medial prefrontal cortex (mPFC).
+This part of the brain helps us recognize human faces and distinguish one person from another.
+For the most part, each picture activated the mPFC part of the brain.
+However, when the study showed the subjects pictures of sexualized women, this part of the brain did not activate.
+Basically, the automatic reaction in their brains suggested that they didn’t perceive the sexualized women as fully human.
+Instead, they saw them as objects, focusing on their bodies and body parts.
+The researchers concluded, “sexualized women were perceived as having the least control over their own lives,” and “this suggests that sexualized women are more closely associated with being the objects, not the agents, of action as compared to clothed women.”Cikara, M., Eberhardt, J. L., & Fiske, S. T. (2011).
 From agents to objects: sexist attitudes and neural responses to sexualized targets.
 Journal of cognitive neuroscience, 23(3), 540–551. https://doi.org/10.1162/jocn.2010.21497Copy

 The people in pornography are often explicitly presented as objects, and porn videos are listed and labeled with the specific acts they perform or physical attributes they possess so the observer can “order” porn that fits their exact expectations.
 With so many people consuming pornography, is it any wonder that many are developing attitudes of sexual entitlement and objectification?
 Reducing people to physical terms and self-serving labels is the exact type of sexual objectification that sets the stage for sexual violence.Gervais, S. J., & Eagan, S. (2017).
 Sexual objectification: The common thread connecting myriad forms of sexual violence against women.
 The American journal of orthopsychiatry, 87(3), 226–232. https://doi.org/10.1037/ort0000257Copy